Skip to content

 Packaging regulations are evolving rapidly worldwide.
 The European Union's Single-Use Plastics Directive, California's packaging reduction requirements, and similar legislation emerging globally make sustainable packaging increasingly mandatory rather than optional.

-• Avoids costly last-minute compliance scrambles
+• Avoid last-minute compliance scrambles

-• Prevents potential fines and regulatory penalties
+• Prevent potential fines and regulatory penalties

-• Reduces exposure to commodity price volatility
+• Reduce exposure to commodity price volatility

 Retail partnership advantages